qimiko/gdrpc/README.md

 ### Compiling

-1. import files into Visual Studio and make sure it can build a dll
+1. import files into Visual Studio as cmake project
+2. get git submodules, `git submodules update --init --recursive`
-2. edit `DiscordSecret.cpp` and make it yours
+3. edit `DiscordSecret.cpp` and add your application id
-3. include Discord files, make sure `discord-rpc.lib` is in main folder
-4. include minhook files, make sure `LibMinHook.lib` is in main folder (you might have to recompile it for VS2019)
-5. build dll
+4. build dll
-6. add the assets in the `assets` folder to discord
+5. add the assets in the `assets` folder to discord

 #### Autoloader